 Measurement of the depth of the cracks helps analyze the propagation of the fracture through the structure to determine the future action taken to curb further deterioration.
 Visual inspection and imagery methods discussed in the following sections help analyze the width, giving an accurate analysis of the crack if it has propagated to the foundations or the reinforced metal, depending upon the usage.

-The Crack depth refers to the dimension which indicates how deep the crack goes through the concrete structure, as indicated in the figure with the dimension h:
+The Crack depth refers to the dimension that indicates how deep the crack goes through the concrete structure, as indicated in the figure with the dimension h:

 Methods for Crack depth measurement in concrete help calculate an important parameter to evaluate how further the crack has propagated through the concrete Added.
-That this method helps in deciding the costs of repair, the methodology for mitigating damage, and the methodology of repairing the cracks to prevent further dilapidation.
+This method helps in deciding the costs of repair, the methodology for mitigating damage, and the methodology of repairing the cracks to prevent further dilapidation.

 The crack depth is less; the Crack is not deep enough to reach the metal reinforcement.